Meaty pan fried halibut with a crispy top and served with a fresh, citrusy and sweet salsa that brightens up this super flavorful, healthy dinner.

 - salt and pepper to taste (about 1/4 tsp of each to start and go from there)

-Once the fish is flipped onto its skin, throw the pan in the oven for 4 - 6 mins per 1/2 inch thickness.
+- Once the fish is flipped onto its flesh side, throw the pan in the oven for 4 - 6 mins per 1/2 inch thickness.
 We cooked the fillet in the pictures of this post for 8 mins.